-And if you’re literally down to your last few dollars, check out all the free things to do in Hong Kong that exist for further inspiration.
+RECOMMENDED: If you’re literally down to your last few dollars, check out all the free things to do in Hong Kong that exist.

 Cheap things to do in Hong Kong

-Why buy tickets for a Big Bus tour when you can easily go on a ding-ding and enjoy a trip along Hong Kong Island’s northern shore for only $2.4?
-Hong Kong’s trams, or ding-dings, as they’re more commonly known, are one of the cities’ oldest modes of transportation, and the tracks pass many city icons including the historic Western Market, the skyscrapers of Central, Victoria Park and, if you take the Happy Valley loop, Happy Valley Cemetery and racecourse.
+Why buy tickets for a Big Bus tour when you can easily go on a ding-ding and enjoy a trip along Hong Kong Island’s northern shore for only $2.6?
+Hong Kong’s trams, or ding-dings, as they’re more commonly known, are one of the cities’ oldest modes of transportation, and the tracks pass through many city icons like the historic Western Market, the skyscrapers of Central, Victoria Park and, if you take the Happy Valley loop, Happy Valley Cemetery and racecourse.

-Hong Kong is a shopaholic’s paradise where you can find cheapest bargains and amazing knock-offs that can easily fool anyone for the real deal.
-If you’re in need of some retail therapy without blowing the bank, hit up the city’s famous shopping streets including the Mong Kok Ladies’ Market for the best in fake brand name fashion items, Golden Computer Arcade in Sham Shui Po for deals on computer parts and accessories, Oriental 188 Shopping Centre to find the best prices for the latest console games and Temple Street Market for some eclectic bric-a-brac.
+Hong Kong is a shopaholic’s paradise.
+If you’re in need of some retail therapy without emptying your piggy bank, hit up the city’s famous shopping streets including the Mong Kok Ladies’ Market for the best fake branded fashion items, Golden Computer Arcade in Sham Shui Po for deals on all sorts of electronics, Oriental 188 Shopping Centre for retro video game goodies, and Temple Street Market for some eclectic bric-a-brac.

 Dai pai dongs are pretty much synonymous with good cheap eats in Hong Kong.
-Fill up on congee, noodles, rice dishes and sweet soups at one of the city’s iconic – and sadly dwindling in number – open air food stalls without forking out more than about $50.
-Loved despite their rundown, untidy atmosphere and lack of air conditioning, dai pai dongs provide a rare chance to experience a slice of old Hong Kong.
+Fill up on congee, noodles, fried rice, and sweet soups at one of the city’s iconic – though sadly dwindling in number – open-air food stalls, all without forking out more than about $100.
+Loved despite their shabbiness and lack of air conditioning, dai pai dongs are a chance to experience a slice of old Hong Kong.

-Hong Kong’s equivalent of a greasy spoon café, cha chaan tengs are some of the best places to eat without blowing the bank.
-Get stuffed on fluffy egg sandwiches, instant macaroni with ham, and pork chop buns.
-Don’t forget to order a Hong Kong-style milk tea or a yeunyeung (tea and coffee mix) and an egg tart fresh out of the oven to complete the meal.
+The Hong Kong equivalent of a greasy spoon café, a cha chaan teng is one of the best places to eat without draining your wallet.
+Get stuffed on fluffy egg sandwiches, macaroni with ham, and pork chop buns.
+Don’t forget to order a Hong Kong-style milk tea or a ‘yeen yeung’ (a mix of tea and coffee) and an egg tart fresh out of the oven to round off your meal.

-Instead of splurging on the latest console game, save some moolah by going retro-gaming.
-There’s still a handful of old-school game arcades dotted around the city, mostly around Mong Kok.
-Game Centre in Central is a particular favourite of ours, though.
-Slot in a $5 coin and start battling with pals on Street Fighter II or strike up a beat on Taiko Drum Master or pay a few dollars more and get racing in Initial D Stage 8.
-It’s a super budget-friendly way to spend a couple of hours kicking virtual butt.
+Instead of splurging on the latest console game, save some moolah by getting into retro gaming.
+There’s still a handful of old-school game arcades dotted around the city.
+Game Centre in Central is a particular favourite of ours.
+Slot in a couple of $1 coins and start battling with pals on Street Fighter or King of Fighters.
+Alternatively, strike up a beat on Taiko Drum Master or pay a few dollars more and get racing in Initial D Stage 8.
+It’s a super budget-friendly way to spend a couple of hours kicking virtual butts.